Clunctia/MyProject_JP/README.md

 This is project utilizing Weka framework for Machine Learning creating Recommender system for software effort estimation.

 ## Special Thanks
-Kasetsart University and Kyoto University for research experience.
+Kasetsart University and Okayama Prefectural University for research experience.